meegpipe/meegpipe/tutorials/batman/getting_raw_data.md

 ## Retrieving the experimental data

-In this tutorial we are going to work with a subset of the BATMAN dataset.
+In this tutorial we are going to consider only a subset of the BATMAN dataset.
-Namely, we need to retrieve the EEG data files from subjects 1 and 2.
-In the shell window type:
+Namely, we want to retrieve the EEG data files from subjects 1 and 2.
+In a shell window type: